aws-samples/eks-workshop-v2/website/docs/networking/security-groups-for-pods/using_rds.md

 error: timed out waiting for the condition
 ```

 We got an error, it looks like our catalog Pods failed to restart in time.
 What's gone wrong?
-Lets check the Pod logs to see what happened:
+Let's check the Pod logs to see what happened:

 ```bash
 $ kubectl -n catalog logs deployment/catalog